Smart Start Puppy Class

 Children In Class

-I am happy to have children and other family members attend Come When Called classes.
-In order to make coming to class a fun and safe experience for everyone in the class, please review these guidelines:
+I am happy to have children and other family members attend Come When Called classes so that all family members can be on the same page when training the dog.
+In order to make coming to class a fun and safe experience for everyone, please review these guidelines:

 - Children must remain seated with their parents or in a designated area.
 Moving around the classroom is distracting to the dogs.

-- Please explain to your children that all dogs are not socialized to, friendly or comfortable around children, so they should not approach or pet the other dogs in class.
+- Please explain to your children that not all dogs are comfortable around little people, so they should not approach or pet the other dogs in class.

 - If your child wants to meet another dog, please obtain the owner’s permission, and only during non-instructional times.

-- Children can get bored during class, so please feel free to bring quiet toys or activities to keep them entertained.
+- Please feel free to bring quiet toys or activities to keep your child occupied during discussions.